catniplab/xfads/README.md

 6. nl_filter: a nn.Module whose forward method takes natural parameter representation of observations, $\tilde{\lambda}_{1:T}$, and performs approximate posterior inference for the specified nonlinear dynamical system

 ### parameter descriptions
-There are several configuration settings that can be configured to trade off expressivity/speed/generalization properties of the model and inference algorithm that we detail below.
+There are several parameters that can be configured to trade off expressivity/speed/generalization properties of the model and inference algorithm that we detail below.
 Some are specific to the case of neural data modeled using a Poisson observation model with log-linear readout of the latent state.

 1. n_latents: (int) total number of latent variables
 2. n_latents_read: (int) total number of latent variables accessed by the observation model